 Choose opaque candles

-While not aesthetically pleasing, jump lines do not impede candle performance and only manifest where the wax meets the glass.
-Therefore, avoiding clear candle jars and choosing opaque ones will hide this defect.
+While they are not aesthetically pleasing, jump lines do not impede candle performance.
+Therefore, avoiding clear candle jars and choosing opaque ones will hide any jump lines.

 Tunnelling